 - Availability for vet appointments – you will need to be able to bring the foster animal to vet appointments on weekdays.
 The days will vary from centre to centre so check with your local foster team (this is not required for large farm animals as vet appointments take place at the foster home)

 - Your love and patience

-Special notes for dog and small animal foster parents:
+Special notes for dog, small animal and farm animal foster parents:

-- Our dog foster parents ideally should have experience with handling dogs, and need to be at home for at least part of the day; this is because many of the dogs and puppies that are needing foster require feeding at lunchtime, socialisation and special training as many have never experienced a real home environment before.
+- Our dog foster parents should have experience handling and training dogs and ideally be at home for at least part of the day; this is because many of the dogs that are needing foster require socialisation and special training as many have never experienced a real home environment before.

 What does fostering involve?

 Every animal has different needs, but a typical foster experience might include:

 - Filling out our application form and a quick follow-up phone interview with our foster team

 - Property check by one of our Field Officers (dogs and large animals only)